JetBrains/Qodana/topics/qodana-yaml.md

 ## Specify the linter

-Using the `linter` option, you can specify the linter name.
+Using the `linter` option, you can specify the linter that you are going to employ.
 For example:

 ```yaml
 linter: jetbrains/qodana-jvm-android:2022.3-eap